45Harley/The-Peoples-Branch/README.md

 - **Grotto** — hidden, sacred, regenerative spaces
 - **Crossroads**, **watchtowers**, and **fire circles** may emerge over time

 These metaphors are embedded in both content and structure.
-Each YAML file reflects not just configuration, but *spiritual positioning*.
+Each YAML file reflects not just configuration, but *mental positioning*.

 ## 🚀 Getting Started